-Flat thin film magnetic elements patterned by e.g. lithography are model systems for nanomagnetism, owing to their relative simplicity (two-dimensional magnetization configurations), and our ability to essentially characterize them fully using plane view magnetic microscopies.
+Micromagnetism describes magnetization arrangements and processes at the mesoscale, beyond macrospins however at a length scale where phenomena may still be described analytically or numerically, possibly based on suitable assumptions.
+It typically covers the range 10nm to one micrometer.
+Flat thin film magnetic elements patterned by e.g. lithography are model systems for micromagnetism, owing to their relative simplicity (two-dimensional magnetization configurations), and our ability to essentially characterize them fully using plane view magnetic microscopies.
 There are also obviously objects of prime importance for technology.
-As a consequence their study is extremely well documented, and we will base our description of nanomagnetism on such elements.
-Characteristic length scales of nanomagnetism will be introduced: Bloch wall width, exchange length, quality factor.
+As a consequence their study is extremely well documented, and we will base our description of micromagnetism on such elements.
+Characteristic length scales of nanomagnetism will be introduced: dipolar and anisotropy exchange length, quality factor.
 Well below these length scales systems are mostly uniformly-magnetized.
-Upon increasing this size deviations from strictly-speaking single-domain appear (e.g. flower and leaf states associated with configurational anisotropy [SCH1988,COW1998]).
-Above these sizes flat elements may retain an essentially single-domain magnetization configuration owing to the shorter range of dipolar field in two dimensions.
+Upon increasing their size deviations from strictlyspeaking single-domain appear (e.g. flower and leaf states associated with configurational anisotropy [SCH1988,COW1998]).
+Above these sizes flat elements may retain an essentially singledomain magnetization configuration owing to the shorter range of dipolar field in two dimensions.
 Then end domains may occur leading to so-called C and S states; engineering of the coercivity with end geometries (e. g. flat or pointed) will be outlined.
 Non-single-domain states will finally be described, with the vortex state, and more generally the Van den Berg construction [VAN1984], and Bryant and Suhl model for flux-closure domains.